The purpose of Variation Margin is to ensure that any profits or losses on a portfolio are “up to date” by “marking to market”.

 • Big price moves will result in a review of the margin parameters for scenario based Initial Margin algorithms such as SPAN.
 For FHS VaR based algorithms the price moves will have a direct impact on the scenarios used in the calculation.

-Learn other definitions of key margin terminology with our A-Z Margin Terminology page.
-Additionally, we invite you to explore a wide selection of blogs and ebooks on our insights page.
-Lastly, learn more about OpenGamma by watching our demo and taking a look at our product and solutions pages.
+We invite you to learn more and read more of our content.
+Explore our collection of Ebooks, such as our Margin Management Ebook .
+Explore a wide selection of blogs on our insights page, such as our blog on The Importance Of Forecasting Margin Requirements.
+Additionally, learn more about OpenGamma by watching our demo and taking a look at our product and solutions pages.

 Margin Management Guide | What Are the Best Practices?